borislav-angelov/bamboo-utils/README.md

 Bamboo Utils
 ====================
-The application includes following functionalities:
+This application includes the following functionalities:

 1. Trigger Bamboo Build on Github pull request or push in the forked repository
 2. Bamboo Build Status for better developer experience